 A Answers (3)

 Honor Society of Nursing (STTI) answered

 Uterine fibroids can become worse over time in the presentation of the symptoms.
 The patient may experience heavy menstrual bleeding, prolonged menstrual periods, bleeding in between periods, abdominal fullness accompanied by gas or constipation, painful periods, increase in urinary frequency and painful intercourse.

-John Lipman, Interventional Radiology, answeredThe symptoms from uterine fibroids (most commonly heavy uterine bleeding, pelvic pain, and increased urinary frequency) can get worse over time as the fibroids grow under hormonal stimulation.
+John Lipman, MD, Interventional Radiology, answeredThe symptoms from uterine fibroids (most commonly heavy uterine bleeding, pelvic pain, and increased urinary frequency) can get worse over time as the fibroids grow under hormonal stimulation.
 However, there are many women who can have fibroids in their uterus throughout their entire life and not have any symptoms from them (i.e. "passenger" fibroids), and therefore not need any treatment.
 Diet (low fat, increase fruits/vegetables) and exercise (lower weight, lower body fat) are always helpful, and if their are no symptoms or the symptoms are mild, these may be the only things a woman needs to do.
 Fibroid symptoms typically cease when a woman goes in to menopause (i.e. withdrawl of hormonal stimulation).